Svetitskhoveli Cathedral: Medieval and modern

 Svetitskhoveli Cathedral, originally built in the 4th century, has been damaged several times during history, notably by the invasions of Arabs, Persians and Timurids, and latterly during Russian subjugation and the Soviet period.
 The building has also been damaged by earthquakes.

-The present Svetitskhoveli Cathedral was built between 1010 and 1029 by the architect Arsakidze, at the invitation of the Catholicos Melchizedek I of Georgia.
+The present Svetitskhoveli Cathedral was built between 1010 and 1029 by the architect Arsukidze, at the invitation of the Catholicos Melchizedek I of Georgia.
 The king of Georgia at that time was Giorgi I (George I).

 A notable reconstruction was carried out at the end of 14th century after it was destroyed by Tamerlane.
 The next large renovation came in the beginning of 15th, when the current dome was built, being subsequently renovated again in the middle of 17th century.

 During the restoration of 1970-71 which was presided over by Vakhtang Tsintsadze, the base of the basilica built in the late 5th century by King Vakhtang Gorgasali after St. Nino's original church was found.
 During the early years of Georgian church building, the basilica was the dominant type of the Georgian church architecture before the crossed-dome style emerged.

 The cathedral is surrounded by a defensive wall, built of stone and brick during the reign of King Erekle II (Heraclius) in 1787.

 In the beginning of 1830s the cathedral was visited by the Russian Emperor.
 In connection with this, the portal galleries, surrounding the church from the north, west and south, which had been in unsatisfactory condition, were demolished.

 Archaeological expeditions in 1963 found the 11th century house of the Patriarch at the southern part of the wall.
 Inside the church yard, the remains of the two-story palace of Patriarch Anton II were found.